Cais/bns-featured-tag/readme.txt

 * matched version number to BNS Featured Category - future versions should also stay in step

 = 1.6 =
-* corrected issue with checkboxes not displaying their state correctly
+* corrected issue with checkbox not displaying its state correctly
 * minor correction to variable structure to allow for multiple instances of the plugin with independent post counts
 * added option to display the description for the (first) tag choice as taken directly from the Tags panel under Posts in the Dashboard
 * wrapped Tag Description in its own class: 'bnsfc-tag-desc'